relero90/brewfinder/README.md

 GIVEN I am searching for a local brewery...
 WHEN I enter city and state data and click the search button, THEN I am presented with location and contact information for 5 random breweries in my chosen city.
-WHEN I enter a date range,
-THEN I am presented with weather data adjusted to the start date that I entered.
 ```

 ## Screenshot